EvilDuck300/CS625_HW1/HW5_report.md

 * It might seem a bit counterintuitive to some people when you compare it to histograms.

 # Observations:
-* The way population density was spread out changed a lot from 1960 to 2009.
-*  The number of states with lower population densities is reduced which indicates that overall rate of urbanization is  increasing.
+ * Population density was a way in which a lot of change between 1960 and  2009.The reduction in number of states with lower population densities is an indication that the over all rate of urbanization is increasing.

 # Part 2: Further Analysis and Findings